zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 \mathbf{x}_i$$

 To get to the minimum point, we have to update the current estimate of
-$\mathbf{z}$ by taking a small step $\eta$ in a direction opposite to the gradient $\nabla$, given as
+$\mathbf{z}$ by taking a small step $\eta > 0$ in a direction opposite to the gradient $\nabla$, given as
 $$ \mathbf{z} = \mathbf{z} - \eta \cdot \nabla$$
 Or,
 $$\mathbf{z} = \mathbf{z} - \eta  (\mathbf{z} - \mathbf{x}_i) $$

-So, starting from a random $\mathbf{z}$ vector, we can repeatedly sample a single point from the data matrix (via say numpy random.choice function), and update $\mathbf{z}$ using the equation above.
+So, starting from a random $\mathbf{z}$ vector, we can repeatedly sample a single point from the data matrix (via, say, numpy random.choice function), and update $\mathbf{z}$ using the equation above.

-After every few steps (say 100 or 1000), we can compute the norm of the difference between the previous value of $\mathbf{z}$ and its updated value, and stop if the difference falls below a threshold $\epsilon$, at which point, we have converged to a solution.
+To test for convergence, we compute the norm of the difference between the previous value of $\mathbf{z}$ and its updated value, and stop if the difference falls below a threshold $\epsilon$.

-Implement this SGD algorithm, and show how close is the gradient descent estimate of the mean from the sample mean.
-Show the estimated mean, and the norm of its difference from the true mean.
+Implement this SGD algorithm, and show how close is the gradient descent estimate of the mean from the actual sample mean.
+Show the estimated mean, and the norm of its difference from the actual mean.

 To make this work you have to carefully choose the values of the step size
 $\eta$ and the convergence threshold $\epsilon$.
 Note that if you make $\eta$